[ A ] [ B ] [ C ] [ D ] [ E ] [ F ] [ G ] [ H ] [ I ] [ K ][ L ] [ M ] [ N ] [ O ] [ P ][ Q ] [ R ] [ S ] [ T ] [ U ] [ V ]

 A set of source code files to analyze.
 For Java, this can be an Eclipse Project, or a directory containing Web Server resources (JSP files).

-An Analysis Service database stores all analysis results: components, diagnosis findings and violations.
+An Analysis Service schema stores all analysis results: components, diagnosis findings and violations.
 Assessment results for all Technical Modules are also stored in an Analysis Service:

 - for historical reasons, all assessment results are calculated including Business Criteria